Thursday, December 26, 2024

 The Magnetic Hill Winery, surprise, surprise, in on the famous Magnetic Hill.
 There's a theme park there but again it was closed for the season.
 The hill itself, from where we were sitting at the winery, is obviously a hill and anyone who thinks there's some magnetic pull that moves your car is suffering from an illusion.

-The winery itself was quite nice.
-Well appointed, we had some wine outside on the deck.
+The winery itself was quite nice as Paula had recommended.
+Well appointed and busy with the harvest.
+We had some wine outside on the deck.
 The weather turned a bit on us and we moved into a sheltered area.
 As for wines, this isn't wine country.
 It's a fun place to go enjoy a glass or two and enjoy the scenery.
 The restaurant looks very nice as well, I suspect they probably do special events like weddings.
 As to the wine, it's drinkable but only.

 Tuesday, September 24, 2024